 Both the customer and the service team member may become increasingly stressed, hampering effective problem-solving.

-The sinking feeling that you’re getting further away from resolution even as you work with a challenging service interaction isn’t just a feeling - it’s a reality proven out by the data.
+The sinking feeling that you’re getting further away from resolution even as you work with a challenging service transaction isn’t just a feeling - it’s a reality proven out by the data.
 The good news is that these long haul customers are a ripe opportunity for massive improvements in efficiency!

-Reducing these hard interactions to 20 minutes would save about 5 hours of dedicated service time per week—the average output of a full time employee.
+Reducing these hard transactions to 20 minutes would save about 5 hours of dedicated service time per week—the average output of a full time employee.
 This translates to increased productivity without hiring and leaves you with a calmer waiting room, more relaxed staff, and ultimately happier customers overall.

 Let’s dig into how to make this shift a reality…